Maysen42/HyFiVe_Deckbox2.0/02_Deckbox/01_Hardware/README.md

     <td><img src="media/bottom_part_rpi_02.jpg" width="300" height="300" loading="lazy"></td>
   </tr>
 </table>
-Insert the Raspberry Pi, secure the clamp, and screw it into place with a metal screw (2.9 x 9.5 mm).
+Insert the Raspberry Pi, secure the clamp, and screw it into place with a metal screw (2.9 x 9.5 mm) with an applied washer.

 <table>